sammiphipps/Game_App/README.md

 # Instructions for Downloading #

-1. Download the repo by forking it and then use git clone in the folder you wish to put it.
+1. Download the repo by forking it and then using git clone in the folder you wish to put it.

-2. Cd into the backend folder and run bundle install in the command line.
+2. Move into the backend folder by typing cd backend and run bundle install in the command line.

 3. To migrate the database, run rails db:migrate.
 Then, type in rails db:seed to fill the database with starter games and categories.